ilo5u/CX-CPU/README.md

 Include all description pictures used in markdown files.

 # LLVM
-Records the steps how to modify llvm source files, for the purpose that enable the llvm compiler to compile c language on the new target machine.
+Include steps how to modify the llvm source files, for the purpose that enable the llvm compiler to compile c language on the new target machine.

 ## references
 [Referenced Document: Chen Chung-Shu.TutorialLLVMBackend,Release 3.9.1,2018](http://jonathan2251.github.io/lbd/)